timotheeguerin/cadl/docs/language-basics/templates.md

 alias M1 = TakesValue<"a", "b">;
 ```

-When a passing a literal or an enum or union member reference directly to a template for a template parameter that accepts either a type or a value, we pass the value.
+When a passing a literal or an enum or union member reference directly as a template parameter that accepts either a type or a value, we pass the value.
 In particular, `StringTypeOrValue` is a value with the string literal type `"a"`.

 ```typespec
 alias TakesTypeOrValue<StringTypeOrValue extends string | (valueof string)> = {